 The Tūtaepatu Lagoon site includes the largest area of natural open water in the coastal strip between the Waimakariri and Ashley Rakahuri Rivers, and an area of surrounding vegetation, totaling over 54 hectares.
 The overall goal of the proposed restoration of Tūtaepatu Lagoon is “a lagoon with indigenous vegetation that supports mahinga kai and spiritual values”.

 Tūtaepatu Lagoon discharges north into the Taranaki Stream which then flows into the Ashley Rakahuri and south into the Saltwater Creek which discharges into the Waimakariri at Kairaki .
 The Lagoon and its freshwater network support a diverse range of indigenous biota e.g. wetland and swamp plants, fish e.g. inaka, tuna (eel), kowaro (mudfish) and birds e.g. kotuku (white heron) bittern, kotare (kingfisher) kōrimako (bellbird) and ruru (morepork).

-Over the past 5 years some 30,000 natives and been planted, female grey willow and old mans beard controlled and over 800 animal pests eradicated.
+Over the past 9 years some 40,000 natives and been planted, female grey willow and old mans beard controlled and approximately 1500 animal pests eradicated.

 The Pines Beach Wetland

 The Pines Beach Wetland is a 36 hectare open reedland, surrounded by dunes.
 Originally it was a lagoon open to the sea, however around 1970, the opening was closed and the area has converted to a freshwater wetland.

 The Trust has carried out an extensive weed control programme primarily targeting willow and beggars tick.
 Additionally we have commenced planting on the periphery with a range of native wetland shrub and tree species.

 The continuing work, along with a comprehensive animal pest programme will result in a rapid transformation of the area.

 Carbon Sequestration - Trees that Count